niutech/comic-sans-replacer/readme.md

-Comic Sans Replacer
+﻿Comic Sans Replacer
 ===================

-This Chrome, Firefox, Opera and IE user style sheet replaces the ugly Comic Sans MS font on all websites with the brand new [Comic Neue](http://comicneue.com) by Craig Rozynski.
+This Chrome, Firefox, Opera and IE user style sheet replaces the ugly Comic Sans MS font on all websites with much better [Comic Neue](http://comicneue.com) font by Craig Rozynski.

 Installation
 ------------

-First, download just the _userContent.css_ file (and _manifest.json_ only for Chrome).
+For Chrome, install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/hogcjpgnoecbkmbamlakaacafkloopbn) and voilà!

-In Chrome, go to _chrome:extensions_, enable the _Developer mode_ and install the unpacked extension from the folder containing these two files.
+For other browsers, first download just the _userContent.css_ file.

-In Firefox, go to _about:support_ and click _Open Directory_.
+In Firefox, go to _about:support_ and click _Open Directory_ of your profile.
 Create a new folder _chrome_ and paste the _userContent.css_ file into it.

 In Opera, click _View > Style > Manage Modes_ and choose the _userContent.css_ file.